 Be sure that other horses aren’t preventing your horse from getting to the food, and that external pests like biting insects aren’t causing it to burn off energy trying to get relief.
-Once you’ve eliminated all the external reasons why your horse is underweight, look at the food you are giving it.
+Your veterinarian may also want to test your horse's blood to make sure his internal organs are functioning normally.
+Once you’ve eliminated all these reasons why your horse is underweight, look at the food you are giving it.

 Best Feed for Underweight Horses

 The best feed for an underweight horse is good quality hay or pasture grass.
-Give them free choice hay unless there is some medical reason (such as diabetes or Cushing’s Disease) not to.
-Introduce horses to lush grass gradually to decrease the possibility of founder or colic.
-Most horses do very well on grass or hay alone.
+Give him free choice hay unless there is some medical reason (such as metabolic syndrome, founder (also known as laminitis) or Cushing’s disease) not to.
+Introduce horses to grass gradually to decrease the possibility of founder, colic, or diarrhea.
+Many horses do very well on grass or hay alone.
 More hay in its feeder or longer grazing time may be all it takes to see weight gain.

 Oils such as bran, rice, corn, flax, and other grain oils are often used to boost the energy and calories of a horse’s feed.
 Some people feel they also help keep the horse’s skin healthy and coat shining.
-Go carefully when adding these oils to your horse’s diet, as like any other ‘high octane’ fuels they could give problems if fed in large amounts or too quickly.
-Too much oil in the diet can also cause diarrhea.
+Go carefully when adding these oils to your horse’s diet; too much oil in the diet can cause diarrhea.